tracyreuter/tracyreuter/README.md

 ### Why should you hire me?

 I'm curious, creative, and driven.
 (For example: I started off as a truck stop waitress.
 Now I have a PhD from Princeton.)
 Throughout my career, I have quickly and independently learned new tools and methods because I love intellectual challenges.
-Furthermore, I excel in building empathetic relationships within and across teams.
+Furthermore, I excel in building empathetic relationships and getting buy-in from stakeholders.
 My colleagues describe me as conscientious, genuine, and compassionate.